benjaminhoffman/web-performance-optimizations/README.md

 - `.responseEnd - .requestStart`
  - calculate request response times

 - recipe TODO: Time to First Byte
 - recipe TODO: Time to Last Byte
 - recipe TODO: Time to Render
 - recipe TODO: Time to Interactive
+- recipe TODO: Time to First Paint

+### Lifecycle of a JavaScript Script

+- browser parses the document returned from the server
+- parser sees a script tag
+- without a _defer_ or _async_ tag, browser will pause as it goes off and makes the request, waits for the response, then pass the response to the v8 parser
+- parser says, _'take this string of code and turn it into something the v8 runtime can actually use'_
+- v8 runtime parses, compiles, and executes the string of code returned from the script tag
+- usually the longest time of this process is the execution stage
+- if your bundle is large, you may see an extended delay in the parsing stage of the script
+- once your code is done parsing, compiling, and executed, its done!
+- your page can continue parsing

 ### index.js